androllen/androllen/README.md

 -->

 Hi!
 I'm androllen 🙋🏽‍♂️.
-I like coding as like playing，Down to Earth moving it.
+I like coding, it has become part of my life.

 Here's about me:

-- 📚 I self-taught C#, Java-android, Python, Vue and Web
+- 📚 I self-taught C#, Java&android, Python, Vue and Web

   <details>
     <summary>Projects for Python</summary>